-Approximate points allocation for your paper out of a total 0f 800 points:
+Assuming that your paper did not qualify for an automatic F, approximate points allocation for your paper (out of a total of 800 points) is as follows:

 Outline is in proper format.
 20 Outline is relevant and detailed enough.
 20 References are listed in the style indicated in this document.
 20 All references are cited within the paper.
 80 Appropriateness of references to your discussion/argumentation.
 80 Citations are in the style indicated in this document.
 40 Citations appear with appropriate frequency throughout the paper.
 50 Paper is properly structured (Introduction, body, and conclusion) 50 Introduction: relevance and quality 80 Body of paper: relevance and quality.
 80 Conclusion: relevance and quality.
-80 Footnotes required (2-4): relevance and quality.
+80 Footnotes required (3-4): relevance and quality.
 40 Assigned audio-visual material is tightly integrated in the paper (frequent but 100 relevant referencing to appropriate scenes).
 Overall feel/quality of paper.
 60